CapitalG leads $50 million investment in managed cybersecurity provider Expel

-Expel, a managed security service (MSS) provider that companies outsource their cybersecurity to, has raised $50 million in a series D round of funding led by Alphabet’s CapitalG.
-The raise comes amid reports that cyberattacks have surged a third or more during the COVID-19 crisis, with bad actors capitalizing on increased remote working from insecure networks.
+Expel, a managed security service (MSS) provider companies can outsource their cybersecurity to, has raised $50 million in a series D round of funding led by Alphabet’s CapitalG.
+The raise comes amid reports that cyberattacks have surged a third or more during the COVID-19 crisis, with bad actors capitalizing on the number of employees working remotely from insecure networks.

-While myriad security platforms already work to identify network threats, protect endpoints, and secure clouds, Expel essentially sits in the middle of all these services.
-It plugs into companies’ existing cybersecurity tools, like Splunk and Darktrace, and makes them all work more effectively.
+While myriad security platforms already promise to identify network threats, protect endpoints, and secure clouds, Expel essentially sits in the middle, plugging into companies’ existing cybersecurity tools — like Splunk and Darktrace — to make them work more effectively.

-Expel is what is known as a “security operations center-as-a-service,” and monitors all the threats and anomalous behavior, serving businesses with plain-English advice rather than spitting out streams of alerts for every possible threat.
-Aside from its core platform, Expel also leans on human analysts who monitor their clients’ environments for threats, investigating and responding as necessary while also proactively searching for malicious activity.
+Expel is what is known as a “security operations center-as-a-service” and monitors all threats and anomalous behavior, serving businesses with plain-English advice rather than spitting out streams of alerts for every possible threat.
+Aside from its core platform, Expel also leans on human analysts who monitor their clients’ environments for threats, investigating and responding as necessary while proactively searching for malicious activity.

 Skills gap

-CapitalG general partner Gene Frantz, who joins Expel’s board as a result of its investment, said enterprises are facing “an inexhaustible supply of bad actors” seeking to attack them, and the security platforms they rely on require significant human input to wade through the deluge of alerts they generate.
-Expel is setting out to address this by helping businesses scale their cybersecurity operations without worrying about finding the talent themselves.
+CapitalG general partner Gene Frantz, who joins Expel’s board as a result of the investment, said enterprises are facing “an inexhaustible supply of bad actors” and wading through the deluge of alerts security tools generate requires a degree of human intervention.
+Expel is setting out to address this by helping businesses scale their cybersecurity operations without worrying about hiring cybersecurity talent.

 Much has been written about the cybersecurity skills gap, with a recent study by (ISC)² looking at the cybersecurity workforce in 11 markets.
 The report found that while 2.8 million people currently work in cybersecurity roles, an additional 4 million were needed — a third more than in the previous year.
 While AI and automation may play a role in plugging this gap, what companies such as Expel promise is a fully equipped security operations center — powered by a combination of technology and human security analysts.